Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • You are receiving a child’s pension

 Your pension will increase each April in line with the consumer prices index.
-We will write to you every April with details of the increase.
+The PI for 2024 has now been implemented.

 The previous years rise in inflation (from 30 September to 30 September) is used to calculate the rate of the increase applied to your pension.